iTomxy/ml-template/README.md

 - pytorch 1.4

 **Note**: The hierarchy here **DOES NOT** represent the real one.
 I usually put these files in one directory.<br/>
-Cause multiply frameworks are involved here, files are organized according to their generality.
+Cause multiple frameworks are involved here, files are organized according to their generality.

 # TODO